Code-Institute-Submissions/MileStoneProject-2/Readme.md

 Fixed that issue, had a problem with how it views because it was coming up as two different styles.

 #### Media Catalog

 Their primary target audiences are their fans and potential fans who wish to use the site to see and hear clips from their back catalog, and any new material as it becomes available.

+I have seperated them into different file formats:
+Audio;
+Video;
+Images;

+With the different players in the browser, I had to change the width of the players.
+This was because on a smaller device the players would exceed the width of the screen.
+Making the UX poor because it would not stay with in the boundary of the device.
+Had some issues with trying to set the width in CSS so I had to directly input the width in the HTML code.

+I used CSS to create the Image Gallery.

 #### Fan Feedback

-Fans can post comments about their favourite Monkees Song
+Fans can post comments about their favourite Monkees Song.

+I have created a signup box using Java Script so that people have the ability to eventually sign in and post messages on a forum style board.

 ### User Goals

 #### I want to provide information about

 ##### The Band

 History, Members etc

-##### Events
+##### Past Events

-Places they have played at in what year
+Places they have played at in what year and to give the User a chance to get in touch with the Band.

 ##### Media

 Pictures, Music, Videos

-##### Fan Feedback
+##### Fan Feed back

 Opportunity for Fans to publish comments, and join them on social media pages

 ### Wireframes

-Located in the /assets/plans/

-is a pdf file called Bandwireframe.pdf
+Located in the This is the User Interface, I have created a wireframe in a PDF file that can be found /assets/plans/Bandwireframe.pdf

 This shows my basic idea of how i wanted my pages to look like.
 I created the wireframe in powerpoint and exported it as an pdf file.

 ## Features